Lifts & Terrain

 Terrain Parks

 Kagura has two terrain parks: a small beginners’ park at Tashiro with a wave, small kickers and easy boxes.
-Over at Mitsumata is the Force Park which is more designed for advanced riders.
+Over at Mitsumata is another park which is more designed for advanced riders.
 It mainly consists of a line of jumps and that’s about it.

 Like many Japanese ski resorts, there’s very limited terrain to get experts quivering in their boots and Kagura is definitely not couloir country.
 Hopefully the powder in amongst the trees will keep experienced riders very happy.